ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 b = bytes([104, 101, 108, 108, 111])  # b'hello'
 ```

-You can access the individual bytes of a `bytes` object using indices, like you would with a string:
+You can access the individual bytes of a `bytes` object using indices like you would with a string:

 ```Python
 b = b'Hello, world!'